MicrosoftDocs/cpp-docs/CONTRIBUTING.md

 The maintainers will merge your PR into the master branch once feedback has been applied and your change looks good.

-On a certain cadence, we push all commits from master branch into the live branch and then you'll be able to see your contribution live on [docs.microsoft.com](https://docs.microsoft.com/cpp/).
+On a certain cadence, we push all commits from master branch into the live branch and then you'll be able to see your contribution on [Microsoft Docs](https://docs.microsoft.com/cpp/).

 ## DOs and DON'Ts